Elo-Man/Discord-Bot-Template/README.md

 ### Adding your bot to servers
 Use this guide to invite your bot using it's link to your servers: https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links
 ## What to use to code?
-You will neeed to install a code editor (Visual Studio Code, Atom, Sublime Text, or any other editor of your choice) and create a new file.
+You will need to install a code editor (Visual Studio Code, Atom, Sublime Text, or any other editor of your choice) and create a new file.
 Visual Studio Code is highly recommended if you are newer.

 ## How to get your bot online